Housing Assistance Payment

 What is HAP?

-HAP is a new form of housing support currently being piloted in some local authorities.
-The introduction of HAP will mean that local authorities can now provide housing assistance for households who qualify for social housing support, including many long-term rent supplement recipients.
+HAP is a form of social housing support provided by all local authorities.
+HAP means that local authorities can provide housing assistance for households who qualify for social housing support, including many long-term Rent Supplement recipients.
 Under HAP, local authorities will make payments, subject to rent limits, on behalf of the HAP recipient directly to the landlord in respect of rent.
 The HAP recipient will then pay a rent contribution to the local authority.
 The rent contribution is a differential rent – that is, a rent set by the local authority based on income and the ability to pay.

 Why is HAP being introduced?

 HAP is being introduced to provide a more integrated system of housing supports and aims to:

 - allow all social housing supports to be accessed through the local authority